dmitrynizh/foilboard/README.md

 No build is required to run the tool.
 Follow these steps:

 1. unzip foilboard.zip into a convenient directory
-2. open a shell tool and cd to that directory
+2. open a command shell tool and cd to that directory
-2. run the simulator from command line this way:
+2. start it with

-    java -jar foilboard.jar <file-name>
+    java -jar foilboard.jar file-name.html

-where <file-name>  is file providing hydrofoil parameters such as any of the *.html files unziiped.
+where file-name.html is a file providing hydrofoil parameters such as any of the *.html files unziiped.
 Example:

     java -jar hydrofoil-sim.jar liquid-force-happy-foil.html